Research

 - Reconfigurable Computing: The Theory and Practice of FPGA-Based Computation, edited book from Elsevier (available from amazon.com)

-- For earlier publications, see longer list.
+- For more complete and earlier publications, see longer list.

 Courses